jarrm5/naic-se1test/README.md

 https://en.wikipedia.org/wiki/Anagram

 ## Finally
-Check in your code to GitHub under your own account and send the link to the interviewer This project should include:
+Check in your code to GitHub under your own account and send the link to the interviewer.
+This project should include:
  * the README.md with your search terms
  * The correct class from the debugging section